nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 (**G1, scalability**, addresses P1).

-The `BufferManager` should have entirely separate pools for I/O and compute, removing the potential deadlocks (**G2, deadlock prevention**, addresses P2).
+The `BufferManager` should have separate pools for I/O and compute, removing potential deadlocks (**G2, deadlock prevention**, addresses P2).
 Moreover, the `BufferManager` should receive the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
-In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) guaranteeing each source to receive a single buffer at a time to make progress for queries that depend on that source.
+In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) facilitating fairness such that each source receives a single buffer at a time to make progress for queries that depend on that source.
 In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
 Our goal is to get rid of blocking operations within I/O threads wherever possible.
 We propose simple policies and provide a PoC implementation to showcase this.